What are varicose veins?

 Fortunately, there are many options for treating varicose veins.

-Surgical options are available for more serious cases of bulging veins and those that cause serious pain and swelling.
+Surgical options are available for more serious cases.
+Cases of bulging veins and those that cause serious pain and swelling.
 For example, a catheter can be inserted into the vein to heat and seal it with radiofrequency (RF) technology.
 Since the RF technology uses a low temperature, it does not damage the surrounding tissue.
 Therefore, patients do not have as much pain or bruising than with some other treatments.